 Avoid contact sports or other situations where bruising or injury could occur.

 This medicine may cause kidney problems.
-Tell your doctor right away if you have decreased frequency or amount of urine, bloody urine, increased thirst, lower back or side pain, swelling of the face, fingers, or lower legs, trouble breathing, unusual tiredness or weakness, or weight gain.
+Tell your doctor right away if you have a decreased frequency or amount of urine, bloody urine, increased thirst, lower back or side pain, swelling of the face, fingers, or lower legs, trouble breathing, unusual tiredness or weakness, or weight gain.

 Using this medicine may increase your risk of getting new cancers, including skin cancer.
 Talk to your doctor if you have concerns about this risk.